 The first plantations appear above Fort Jackson, a type of small earthen fort that the patriots of Louisiana like to think of as impregnable.
 They incorporate everything.
 On the bank are trunks of fallen trees and an earthen levee to prevent flooding.
 Behind, there is a road parallel to the river, and then high fences of boards split by the ax.
 Next come fields of cane like vast blocks of greenery, isolated magnolias, and alleys of pecan trees and of chinaberries.
-There are also wooden houses painted with a red or white wash and perched on two- or three-foot pilings of masonry above the always moist soil, and Negroes' quarters resembling beehives, half-buried in the tall grass of a garden.
-Finally, in the distance, is the thick wall of cypress tracing the outline of the river.
+There are and vanish.
+In reality, there is not a great difference, geologically speaking, between these continents of foam and the continents of land that we inhabit.
+Small or large, all phenomena are analogous: our continents also will dissolve and reform elsewhere, like clusters of white bubbles carried along by the wake of the vessel.

-This landscape has an eternal, unchanging quality, and it inspires through its tranquillity, its majesty, and the grandeur of its lines, rather - nemertine worms rolled up like black ribbons; jellyfish spreading out their transparent mantle until almost invisible, and flexing it again in the shape of a yellow or white sphere; stephanomies like quivering embroideries of fine lace; squid; and cuttlefish with great cords of suckers.
+Leaning over in order to see the dark mass of the ship reflecting in the sea, one can distinguish strange animals in the enormous depths - nemertine worms rolled up like black ribbons; jellyfish spreading out their transparent mantle until almost invisible, and flexing it again in the shape of a yellow or white sphere; stephanomies like quivering embroideries of fine lace; squid; and cuttlefish with great cords of suckers.
 Then there are vague, formless creatures, almost completely dissolved by the water that contains them.
 In the midst of these living depths teeming with organisms, one occasionally sees an enormous green or bluish mass with an elusive outline pass by.
 It could be a shark that with a simple vibration of its powerful tail can hurl itself toward the surface up to twenty meters, or a family of porpoises playing hide-and-seek under the keel of the ship.

 Toward noon, the overwhelming heat would force me to seek shelter, and I would stretch myself out on the sails in the shade of a mast.
 There, I would read or nap for several hours, and when the somewhat cooled atmosphere permitted me to leave my hideaway, everything seemed more beautiful than before.
 The air had become more luminous, the waves more joyful, the ship more alert to its course.
 Then I would go staggering off to find some observation post, such as the main mast or the foremast.
 Clinging to the vibrating lines of the rigging, I clambered up slowly, without looking down for fear of being overcome with vertigo in seeing the sea under my feet.
 My heart beating with a not very virile emotion, I hoisted myself with the strength of my arms across the bars of the maintop and leaned solidly against the mast.
 There, a true coward enjoying the emotions of danger, I loved feeling myself swaying by the ship's lurching, and tracing vast curves in the atmosphere.
-The sailors who climbed up the rigging or slid down the lines with the dexterity of monkeys never guessed that I had a greater pleasure than they - that of vertigo and of fear.
+The sailors who climbed up the rigging or slid down the lines with the dexterity of monkeys never guessed that I had a greater pleasure than they that of vertigo and of fear.